sriedel/jsonista/README.md

 ## TODOs
 - Check (user defined) objects left over after compilation for an #as\_json method and call that to compile the object.
-- Add more caches: NullCache, FileCache, RedisCache
+- Add a redis cache
 - Add a configuration system